Devil39/translate/README.md

 ## Available Scripts

+# Backend:

+The backend is built in NodeJs and is hosted [here](https://obscure-gorge-36873.herokuapp.com/).
+To run the backend, after cloning the repo enter "cd Backend/taskonefourthlabsbackend" into the project directory and run "npm install".

+After the installation is completed, enter "npm start".
+The backend will start listening on port 8010.

+# Frontend:

 The site is hosted [here](https://devil39.github.io/transliteration/), but due to http requests blocked from a https origin, the website is not functionally active.
 Given is the glimpse of website:

 ![Screenshot from 2020-01-01 18-33-32](https://user-images.githubusercontent.com/49019259/71641799-98afe600-2cc7-11ea-8e76-08181cda29ea.png)